mayank0611sehgal/ACC_Atom_WbSearchEngine/README.md

 NOTE: In order to run the code, Create a new folder named as: 'Converted_Text_Files' at the following path: ACC_Atom_WbSearchEngine-main\WebSearchEngine\Converted_Text_Files

+This is the location where all the HTML documents are converted to text documents and saved.

 ATOM is developed in java on Eclipse IDE.

 Features implemented -